nationalparkservice/npmap-javascript-library/API.md

       <td><code>hideLogo</code></td>
       <td><code>{Boolean}</code></td>
       <td><code>false</code></td>
       <td>Tells NPMap to hide the NPMap logo.
-If possible, help us spread the word about NPMap by leaving the logo on the map!</td>
+If possible, help us spread the word about this project by leaving the logo on the map!</td>
     </tr>
     <tr>
       <td><code>infobox</code></td>